Skip to content

 Culinary tours are a great way to experience the local culture!
 Here's a few of our favourites.

-7 best wildlife experiences in South & Central America
+7 Best Wildlife Experiences in South & Central America

 No doubt you have heard of Africa’s Big 5.
 But did you know that the Galapagos Islands has an even more extensive list of iconic, must-see species known as the Big 15?
 And what’s more, by choosing your Galapagos cruise carefully, you have a high chance of seeing most (if not all) these incredible species all on one trip!
 So, what unique species make up this exclusive list?